Rate Limits

 The following limits apply to the https://explorer.elliot.ai/api/ Base URL.

-Standard Users and Premium Users both have the same limit of 90 weighted requests per rolling minute window.
+All account types have the same limit of 90 weighted requests per rolling minute window.

 Weights